lukeod/vampiresurvivors-modding/ui-system.md

 ## Accessibility and Localization

 ### Text Scaling and Formatting
-UI components support dynamic text scaling for accessibility, various screen resolutions and aspect ratios, and different font sizes and styles.
+Based on code analysis, UI components appear to support dynamic text scaling for accessibility, various screen resolutions and aspect ratios, and different font sizes and styles.

 ### Localization Considerations
-The game uses I2 Localization system for internationalization with LocalizedString structures for text content (`_levelString` in MainGamePage) and BaseUIPage text parsing for localized content.
+Based on decompiled code analysis, the game appears to use I2 Localization system for internationalization with LocalizedString structures for text content (`_levelString` in MainGamePage) and BaseUIPage text parsing for localized content.
 UI text modifications require considering text length variations in different languages, maintaining UI layout flexibility, using proper text encoding for international characters, and respecting the existing localization framework.

 ## Common Issues
 - **Performance**: Too many UI updates per frame